 To put it mildly, the weather this high up on the crest of the Continental Divide is anything but predictable.
 Even the best meteorologists can be baffled by mid-summer snowstorms.
 That said, the seasons do a play a huge part in Grand Teton National Park tourism numbers.
 The vast majority of visitors choose the months of spring, summer, and autumn.

 July and August are the busiest and the warmest, with highs around the top end of the 70s.
 Trails can get busy then, so trampers might prefer May or September, which are cooler, have more rain, but not the same crowds.
+For striking fall foliage, visit when the leaves of the aspen, cottonwood, and willow trees turn yellow, orange, and red in late September.
 For skiing and really escaping the rat race, winter could be perfect – just be ready for blizzards and sub-zero temperatures.

 Grand Teton National Park Hours